skip to content

 00:48:29 - Anthony Campolo

-And so we don't need to look at any of this code necessarily.
-Let's just first go back to our.
-Our project and go to the posts route.
-So, like in our.
-In our browser.
+And we don't need to look at any of this code necessarily.
+Let's first go back to our project and go to the /posts route in our browser.

 00:48:42 - Nick Taylor